 The Board of Governors meets on a monthly basis throughout the school year and as otherwise required.
-Members, who are appointed by the Corporation, serve up to two 3-year terms and participate on standing committees.
+Members, who are appointed by the Corporation, serve up to two three-year terms and participate on standing committees.

 Today, LCC’s Corporation has some 200 members.
 Although there are no set criteria for membership—other than being among the alumni—traditionally, one must have served the school in some capacity.
-The Chair of Corporation must be a Board member, and is traditionally the Board Chair.
+The Chair of the Corporation must be a Board member, and is traditionally the Board Chair.

 The Annual General Meeting of the Corporation takes place in the fall to receive and adopt the financial statements of the school and the Headmaster’s Annual Report.